-The runways have spoken, and the 90’s are back, with the 70’s and the 80’s, and then there are some trends that are all over the place and have no particular home.
+The runways have spoken, and the 90’s continue, with the 70’s and the 80’s, and some trends that are all over the place and have no particular home.
 There seems to be no sign of these trends going anywhere.
-Because we have to live with what the designers give us, and I do not always follow the trends, but have to style with what I have available to work with, this past year, this season, and next are going to be all over the place.
+Because we have to live with what the designers give us, and I do not always follow the trends personally, but have to style with what I have available to work with, this past season and year are going to be all over the place.
 Which means that you can pick and choose what works well with your body and sensibility, which colors look the best on you, and if you choose, to push your fashion to the limit.
 Cropped blazers, dresses with pants, patchwork denim jeans, zipped biker jackets, doll dresses, and maxi sheaths are all coming your way.

 I prefer to have as much fun as I can with styling, and tend to use a lot of jewelry and other accessories, but it depends on your mood, where you are going, and how much you like to push the envelope.
 Always use your best judgement in creating a look for yourself, because being true to yourself, is what defines you.
 I create looks for inspiration, fun, creativity, and can change my mind at any moment, because that is what fashion is all about, living in the moment.

 So with that said, this is what the designers are doing for Fall 2020….

 Tailoring, sculptural, loose and fitted 2-3 piece suits, rounded and bold shoulders, slinky waists, gigantic dresses, sexy cuts, asymmetrical necklines, hot pants, bra tops, tiered and ruffled, all lengths possible, boyfriend jeans, fitted skirts below the knee, and column dresses are all the newest and greatest forms of power on the female figure, hanging in from Spring 2020.